pjh5672/Classification/README.md

 #### Model Training

  - You can train various classifier architectures (ResNet18, ResNet34, ResNet50, ResNet101, DarkNet19, DarkNet53, and CSP-DarkNet53, Mobilenetv1-v3).
 In addition, you can finetune classifier adding "--pretrained" in training command after putting the weight files into "./weights" directory with {model name}.
+ - In case of fine-tuning with 448px image, we finetune pretrained 224px model for 15~20 epochs without warming up learning rate.
+That is the comment like shown below.
+    `python3 train.py --exp darknet19-448 --model darknet19 --batch-size 128 --base-lr 0.001 --warmup 0 --img-size 448 --num-epochs 15 --pretrained`

 ```python